Lower Junction #7

 (864) 638-9568

-- click to read a photo journal from our weekend travels that took us to the Chattooga River
+- click for a photo journal from our weekend travels that took us to the Chattooga River

-- click to see trail photos from this hike along the Chattooga River: April 22, 2017
+- click for more photos from this hike along the Chattooga River: April 22, 2017

-- click to see photos from our rendezvous with thru-hiker World Wide Wanderer (3Dub)
+- click for more photos from our rendezvous with thru-hiker World Wide Wanderer (3Dub)

-- click to view a trip report of this hike near Russell Bridge: April 22, 2017 (password required)
+- click for a trip report of this hike near Russell Bridge: April 22, 2017 (password required)

-- click for a topographical map of this section of the Chattooga River at Russell Bridge
+- click to purchase a Trails Illustrated map of this section of the Chattooga River at Russell Bridge

-- click for a detailed topo and profile map of this hike from Nicholson Ford Road to Russell Bridge (password required)
+- click for a topo and profile map of this hike from Nicholson Ford Road to Russell Bridge

-- click for a map of campsites along this section of the Chattooga River Trail (password required)
+- click for a campsite map along this section of the Chattooga River Trail (password required)

 - click for a trail map of the Chattooga River from Russell Bridge to Burrell’s Ford (password required)